xlwings/xlwings/docs/pro/server/officejs_addins.rst

 Why is this useful?
 -------------------

-Compared to using Office.js directly, using Office.js via xlwings Server has the following advantages:
+Compared to using Office.js' original Node.js implementation, using Office.js with xlwings has the following advantages:

 * No need to learn JavaScript and the Excel JavaScript API.
 Instead, use the familiar xlwings syntax in Python.
 * No need to install Node.js or use any JavaScript build tool such as Webpack.
+* The Python source code stays on your server and can't be accessed by the end-user.
 * xlwings alerts saves you from having to use the `Office dialog API <https://learn.microsoft.com/en-us/office/dev/add-ins/develop/dialog-api-in-office-add-ins>`_ and from designing your own HTML for simple pop-ups.
 * Error handling is built-in.
-* Compatible with Excel 365 and the perpetual editions back to Excel 2016.

 .. note::